-3.19 As part of the 2010 Spending Review, the Government announced its intention to localise support for Council Tax and to reduce expenditure on this benefit by 10% with effect from 1 April 2013.
-Each of the 7 Metropolitan Councils within the area supported by the West Midlands Fire and Rescue Authority have considered their local scheme proposals.
+3.15 As part of the 2010 Spending Review, the Government announced its intention to localise support for Council Tax and to reduce expenditure on this benefit by 10% with effect from 1 April 2013.
+Each of the 7 West Midlands City/Metropolitan Councils have considered their local scheme proposals.
 Unlike the previous national system where demand pressure and cost variations of benefit payments for Council Tax were borne by the national tax payer, the local schemes now require that each of the West Midlands Councils, together with West Midlands Fire and Rescue Authority, as a major precepting Authority, will bear the cost of any increased benefit payments from 2013/14.
 The Authority needs to be mindful of the variable and volatile nature of this arrangement.

-3.20 Making this reduction as part of the council tax system had the effect of reducing billing Authorities' council tax base.
-The impact on this Authority was a reduction to its 2013/14 council tax base of 169,306.72 which equates to approximately £8.2m of its precept.
+3.16 Making this reduction as part of the council tax system had the effect of reducing billing Authorities' council tax base.
+The impact on this Authority was a reduction in the 2013/14 council tax base of 169,306.72 which equated to approximately £8.2m of its precept.
 This reduction in funding was compensated by an equivalent increase in Formula Grant received from the Government.
 In 2013/14 this was identified as a separate funding element, however for 2014/15 onwards this has been merged as part of the overall formula funding allocation.